 A lot of businesses struggle with managing workers who are not in the office all the time.
 For example, job performance is one aspect of remote employment that must be adjusted, and meeting times might need to be changed to accommodate time zone differences or schedules.
 The onboarding process might be drastically altered, and criteria for promotion might also be different from that of an in-house employee.
 Policies will need to be implemented in order to standardize processes so that hybrid work can happen in an equitable manner to in-house workers.

 Hybrid work does not have to be a serious problem for your organization.
-If you want some help with the many hybrid or remote workplace considerations that we mention in this blog, KB Technologies Managed IT is happy to assist.
+If you want some help with the many hybrid or remote workplace considerations that we mention in this blog, KB Technologies is happy to assist.
 To learn more, reach out to us at (954) 834-2800.

 Reach Out Today!